 Local and Regional Food Systems

 Between 2009 and 2015, from the smallest on-farm projects like high tunnels, to large-scale investments like food hubs, USDA has invested over $1 billion in more than 40,000 local and regional food businesses and infrastructure projects.
 More than 160,000 farmers and ranchers nationwide are tapping into growing consumer demand by selling their products locally.
 This segment of agriculture is a vibrant growth area that is drawing young people back to rural communities, generating jobs and improving quality of life in rural communities.

 Over the past seven years, USDA has strengthened local and regional food systems by investing in projects that recruit and train farmers, expand economic opportunities for small businesses and increase access to healthy foods.

 Helped Farmers and Ranchers Explore New, Local Markets

 - Increased support for farmers and ranchers developing new products to sell locally.
-Between 2009 and 2014, the number of Value Added Producer Grants awarded to local food projects jumped by more than 500 percent.
-During the 2013-2014 funding cycle, USDA dedicated nearly $11 million nearly half of the awarded funds to 116 unique local food projects through this program.
+From 2009 to 2015, the Specialty Crop Block Grant Program has strengthened the market for specialty crops like fruits, vegetables, tree nuts, dried fruits, horticulture and nursery crops by funding 5,484 projects totaling $392.9 million and brought more specialty produce to markets everywhere.
+During the 2014-2015 funding cycle alone, USDA dedicated nearly $14 million, nearly half of the awarded funds, to 116 unique local food projects through this program.

 - Helped producers construct over 15,000 high tunnels on farms around the country since 2009.
 These low-cost greenhouses extend the growing season, reduce input costs, conserve natural resources and make locally-grown produce available for a greater portion of the year.